 Prof. M. K. Mathew

-The MKM laboratory has studied transmembrane proteins for over 20 years, focusing on solute transporters.
+The mkm laboratory has studied transmembrane proteins for over 25 years.
 We have chosen systems that were both challenging in themselves and parts of larger pictures that were exciting.
-Initially, we worked on the voltage-gated K+ channel, which soon became the best-studied membrane protein of its time.
-Once crystal structures of mammalian Kv channels were solved, we worked on elucidating mechanisms coupling changes in transmembrane potential to the opening or closing of the channel.
-Our model is, arguably, the one that best explains the available data.
-We have now moved to studying transporters involved in cell death and mechanisms involved in conferring salt tolerance to crop plants.
-Over the past few years we have discovered at least 3 previously unreported mechanisms and now look forward to both discovering additional mechanisms and to fleshing out the details of the extant mechanisms.
+We have worked on the voltage-gated K+ channel, which soon became the best-studied membrane protein of its time.
+Our model of the mechanism coupling changes in transmembrane potential to the opening or closing of the channel is, arguably, the one that best explains the available data.
+More recently, we have studied ion channels in the heart and shown that the electrical systems in the heart are sensitive to mechanical forces.
+And now for something completely different: transporters involved in cell death and mechanisms involved in conferring salt tolerance to crop plants.
+Our studies have shown that the Voltage Dependent Anion Channel is a key player in mitochondrial pathways leading to cell death.
+Indeed, we demonstrate that trafficking and localisation of VDAC modulates cell death.
+Finally, we have discovered at least 3 previously unreported mechanisms that contribute to salt tolerance in crop plants and now look forward to both discovering additional mechanisms and to fleshing out the details of the extant mechanisms.